 Each VCE study is designed to provide a two-year program.
 Studies (= subjects) at Unit 1 and Unit 2 level are nationally and internationally benchmarked to a Year 11 standard, and studies at Unit 3 and Unit 4 level are benchmarked to a Year 12 standard.
-Units 1 and 2 can be completed as single units and Units 3 and 4 in each study are designed to be taken as a sequence.
+Units 1 and 2 can be completed as single units (that is, they can be 'mixed and matched') and Units 3 and 4 in each study are designed to be taken as a sequence in the one academic year.
+This allows students some flexibility to make changes to their subjects during Year 11 without penalty and gives them a better opportunity to be settled in their Unit 3/4 choices.
+Each unit is typically completed in two terms (one semester).
+Eg. to complete Year 11 English, a student would need to complete Unit 1 English in the first half of the year and Unit 2 English in the second half of the year.